De Minaur’s epic fightback books final with Zverev

 Rublev broke DeMinaur at love to close out the first set and raced ahead 6-2 in the tiebreaker, but De Minaur hit an ace, service winner and forehand winner to pull level, then forced a third set on a Rublev mis-hit and wide backhand.

-De Minaur lost his only meeting with Zverev in a Davis Cup fifth-set tie-breaker earlier this year.
+De Minaur lost his only meeting with Zverev in a Davis Cup fifth-set tie-breaker earlier this year.“It was a very tight match,” De Minaur said.
+“I’m going to have to play some very high-quality tennis.
+The main thing is to recover and get back tomorrow and do the same thing.”

-World number 128 Kuznetsova will play for the title against 44th-ranked Croatian Donna Vekic, who eliminated China’s 85th-ranked Zheng Saisai 7-5, 6-3.

-WASHINGTON: Australian 19-year-old Alex De Minaur saved four match points Saturday to advance to the ATP Washington Open final, where he will face third-ranked defending champion Alexander Zverev.
+WASHINGTON: Australian 19-year-old Alex De Minaur saved four match points Saturday and advanced to Sunday’s ATP Washington Open final, where he will face third-ranked defending champion Alexander Zverev.

 De Minaur, ranked 72nd, won the last six points of the tie-breaker to force a third set, then broke 46th-ranked Rublev in the final game, winning on his fourth match-point chance when the Russian double faulted.